JoshuavanGelder/Zuiderkrib/wp-content/plugins/booking/readme.txt

 For more information, see the [full release notes](https://wpbookingcalendar.com/changelog/).

 == Upgrade Notice ==
-= 8.9 =
+= 9.0 =
-Show help info about costs to better understand cost calculations.
-Improvements in .ics export functionality.
-Other improvements...
+New time slots view, as a dots.
+Accurate clear display of the diagonal change over days line.
+Define how many days to show in Timeline for day view.
+New translation system.
+Many other improvements...